oriuminc/pantzbot/MYPLANET.md

 The Myplanet README
 ===================

-This document aims to be the bare minimum needed to help folks Myplaneteers contribute to the Pantzbot IRC bot.
+This document aims to be the bare minimum needed to help Myplaneteers contribute to the Pantzbot IRC bot.

 Contributing